I’m Gavin, a design leader, speaker, bread maker and facilitator.

-I live in Beacon, New York with my wife Lily and our little grey kitten, Lucy.
-The Hudson Valley is one of the most beautiful places you can live on the East coast.
+My home is in Beacon, New York with my partner Lily, our puppy Maddy, and our little grey kitten, Lucy.
 I like to go hiking and fix things.
-At this very moment, I’m reading Asimov’s Foundation series and likely hibernating under blankets.
+At this very moment, I’m reading a book and likely hiking near Lake Canopus.

-Recently, I’ve been redesigning a smart city software application for a top-10 Fortune 500 company.
+Recently, I’ve been helping companies work smarter and develop products faster.
+For example, redesigning a smart city software application for a top-10 Fortune 500 company.
 Cool, right?
 I also created ideation tools and facilitated workshops for a $10m software startup in Brooklyn.
 Last year, I helped write the go-to-market strategy for IBM’s Enterprise Blockchain SaaS offering, launched ACLU’s new membership onboarding, and helped facilitate MetLife’s global design thinking workshop curriculum.
 Other notable projects include redesigning Samsung’s shopping cart, Samsung’s CenterStage, IBM Cloud dot-com pattern library, IBM Watson Value Framework, and Amex Music’s live event launch.

 Team building starts with having shared values and an awareness of humility.
 I’ve lead small teams of 3-5 and also teams of 12-15 people.
 Leadership is the responsibility to support but also to challenge.
 I believe in the principle of transparency, continuous learning, and engagement which helps bring people along on the strategic decision-making journey so you end up at a powerful solution together.